ajmal001786/ajmal001786/README.md

 👯 I'm interested in mentoring, coaching and collaborating with fellow enthusiasts in the field of AI.
 If you have an idea related to my areas of interest, feel free to shoot me an email!

-👉🏼 Feel free to follow me on LinkedIn to stay updated with my latest AI content.
+👉🏼 Feel free to follow me on LinkedIn to stay updated with my latest AI, DT content.

 Bio
 🧠 I find innovative ways to advance the field of Ai and Pattern recogintion, prediction, mathemtical modeling.